Merry Christmas with Love (song)

+"Merry Christmas with Love" is a Christmas song by Greg Wayne Davis and Billy Smiley.
 It is a song about an older woman who is alone for Christmas and has given up hope for being happy, when a group of carolers comes to cheer her up by singing, "Merry Christmas with love."
 She embraces them and joins in at the end.

+The song was first recorded by Sandi Patty, then known as Sandi Patti, for her 1983 Christmas album The Gift Goes On.
+More recently, it was recorded by Clay Aiken as the title track of his 2004 Christmas album Merry Christmas with Love.